 With that said, let’s take a look at the Disneyland crowd calendar for November…

-Crowd Calendar “Instructions” – This is a simplistic Disneyland crowd calendar with a “stop light” system.
-Our methodology is based upon historic wait time information, anecdotal observations, special events, school schedules, dynamic ticket prices, and more.
+With that said, our methodology is based upon historic wait time information, anecdotal observations, special events, school schedules, dynamic ticket prices, and more.
 Second, expect Disney California Adventure crowds to almost always track Disneyland crowds—with a few exceptions—albeit with a proportionately lower number of guests.

+As mentioned above, pricing is highly variable for November 2024.
 You’ll notice for the first half of November, Mondays through Thursdays have Value Season pricing for 1-day park tickets.
 Normally, this induces more visits from locals, but for November, we do not anticipate it causing a large spike in crowds.

 Read our Tips for Saving Money on Disneyland Tickets post for multi-day ticket recommendations to avoid having to deal with seasonal pricing.
 On the plus side, there are some multi-day ticket discounts currently available for all guests.